piravp/UiA-lecture-view-counter/README.md

 This is due to the fact that the html sourcecode, for some weird reason, isn't showing all of the info.

 *Update: The 'weird reason' for this is that the page requires the user to scroll down to load rest of the videoes.*
         *Only when the user scrolls down he or she can view rest of the data.
-This is because there's a javascript that* *runs in the background when the user scrolls down.*
+This is because there's a javascript script that*
+        *is fired to a API only when the user scrolls down.*

 ### Libraries
 - ```requests``` is used to collect full html.